When thinking of contracts, most people don’t realize an oral contract can be a valid agreement

 All of these points to the difficulties involved with oral contracts.
 They may be easy to create but they are difficult in terms of proving its existence and, subsequently, enforcing it.

-Next- There are times when oral contracts will not suffice
+Of course, there are times when an oral agreement just will not suffice.